25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 This is one of the most popular snorkeling spots on Maui.
-Every island in the Hawaiian chain has a place where the ancients believed that souls leapt into the afterlife.
-Black Rock, known in Hawaiian as Pu’u Keka’a, or “Rolling Hill,” is Maui’s jumping-off point.
-It is also home to a coral reef that is a lot of fun to explore.
-During whale season, Black Rock is a great place to hear whale song underwater; the incredible sounds bounce off the lava formations there.
+Each island in the Hawaiian chain has a place where the ancients believed that souls leapt into the afterlife.
+Black Rock, known in Hawaiian as Pu’u Keka’a, or 'Rolling Hill,' is Maui’s jumping-off point.
+It is also home to a beautiful coral reef that is a lot of fun to explore.
+During whale season, Black Rock is a great place to hear whale song underwater; as the mystical sounds bounce off the lava formations.

-Most of the fish are both close to Black Rock itself, and in a little cove around the rock to the right.
-You will always see trumpetfish, the Hawaiian state fish, brown surgeonfish, and different types of butterflyfishes.
+Most of the fish are both close to Black Rock itself, and in a little cove around the rocks to the right (north).
+You will always see trumpetfish, the Hawaiian state fish, brown surgeonfish, and different types of butterflyfishes here.
 There are also large schools of goatfish hanging out along the bottom, half asleep.
-If you are there at just the right time, you may see Hawaiian green sea turtles, the harmless blacktip reef shark, or an unbelievably cool formation of spotted eagle rays!
+If you are there at just the right time, you may see Hawaiian green sea turtles, a (harmless) blacktip reef shark, or if you're exceptionally lucky, an unbelievably cool formation of spotted eagle rays!

-Enter about four yards to the left of Black Rock, in a sandy area.
-There is a lot to see just on the left hand side.
-If you want to check out the cove, too, keep some energy in reserve for your return trip.
-Sometimes there is a current you’ll need to push through on your way back.
+To access the best snorkeling, enter about four yards to the left of Black Rock, in a sandy area.
+There is a lot to see along the left hand side of the rocks.
+If you want to check out the cove, too, save some energy for your return trip.
+There can be current here that you’ll need to push through on your way back.

 Learn more about snorkeling at Black Rock, how to get there and what to expect in our recent blog post ‘Snorkeling at Black Rock‘.